Themefic-Team/tourfic/readme.txt

 == Installation ==

 1. Download and unzip the plugin.
 Upload the unzipped folder to the wp-contents/plugins folder of your WordPress installation.
-2. Active the plugin from the WordPress Plugins administration page OR, Go to WP admin panel, click 'Plugins' -> 'Add new'.
+2. Activate the plugin from the WordPress Plugins administration page OR, go to the WP admin panel, click 'Plugins' -> 'Add new'.
 In the search input box, type 'Tourfic'.
 3. Install and activate the plugin.
 4. Go through the Quick Setup wizard for the basic setup.
-5. Check our Documentation & YouTube videos for further instruction.
+5. Check our Documentation & YouTube videos for further instructions.

 == External Services ==

 This plugin connects to Google Maps (https://maps.google.com) to display map locations in hotel, tour, apartment, and car rental templates.
 It sends the location address or latitude/longitude to Google Maps when a map is displayed.
 This service is provided by Google: [Terms of Service](https://maps.google.com/help/terms_maps) , [Privacy Policy](https://policies.google.com/privacy)

 This plugin connects to OpenStreetMap (https://www.openstreetmap.org) to display map locations as an alternative mapping service.
 It sends the location address or latitude/longitude to OpenStreetMap when a map is displayed.
 This service is provided by the OpenStreetMap Foundation: [Terms of Use](https://wiki.osmfoundation.org/wiki/Terms_of_Use), [Privacy Policy](https://wiki.osmfoundation.org/wiki/Privacy_Policy)

+This plugin uses the OpenStreetMap Nominatim API (https://nominatim.openstreetmap.org) to fetch address details from latitude and longitude in the admin area.
+It sends coordinate data when users interact with location fields.
+This service is provided by the OpenStreetMap Foundation: [Terms of Use](https://operations.osmfoundation.org/policies/nominatim/)

 This plugin connects to QuickChart.io (https://quickchart.io) to generate QR codes for booking details.
 It sends the booking URL or identifier to QuickChart.io in order to create the QR code image.
 This service is provided by QuickChart.io: [Terms of Service]( https://quickchart.io/terms/), [Privacy Policy](https://quickchart.io/privacy/)